todb/warinpieces/text/README.md

 - Reporting clauses are sentences
 - Colons terminate sentences
 - Otherwise, sentence boundaries follow terminal punctuation
-  - This means that compound sentences (those containing em-dashes, semicolons, and the like) are sentences.
+  - This means that compound sentences (those containing dashes, semicolons, and the like) are sentences.

 ## Examples